(Click on a course title for a description of that course. For a list of all graduate English courses, refer to our Course Descriptions page.)

 - An oral comprehensive examination.
 The oral comprehensive exam serves as the thesis defense.
 The oral comprehensive exam is also graded on Pass/Fail basis.

 - Learning/Teaching Fellows - Students who are awarded Learning/Teaching Fellowships are required to meet on a weekly basis with the composition director.
 The meetings will be a mandatory condition of their award, but Fellowships will not be a curricular requirement.
 The meetings will provide intensive pedagogical training for tutoring or teaching.

 Requirements for Pre-professional Academic Track

-This program of study is required for all Learning/Teaching Fellows, and it is recommended for all M.A. students in English who plan to continue their graduate work at the Ph.D level.
+The following program of study is required for all Learning/Teaching Fellows, and it is recommended for all English M.A. students planning to continue their graduate work at the

-- All degree requirements for the M.A. in English.
+- All general requirements for the M.A. in English (described above).

 - Three contact courses (9 credit hours) in one of the three designated areas of concentration.
 Students may choose from the following areas of concentration:

 - Early British (inception – 18th century: inception to 1799)